trax-project/trax3-design/database.md

 - **TimescaleDB:** based on PostgreSQL, it is optimized for time-series data (such as statements) at scale
 - **MongoDB:** probably the most famous document-oriented NoSQL database, and one of the most efficient
 - **Elasticsearch:** probably the best technology to index JSON documents at scale and optimize querying performances
+- **OpenSearch:** a fork of Elasticsearch with an open source license, supported by Amazon

 *MariaDB support has been dropped because of its lack of JSON features, especially inverted indexes.*